 - This Panel respectfully acknowledges the force of that analysis, and that the CAS jurisprudence hitherto expresses two distinct views on the issue.
-It repeats, however, that, for the purposes of the present appeal, it matters not which view ultimately prevails and that, only wholly exceptionally, could the distinction affect the outcome of a particular case. - 47.
+It repeats, however, that, for the purposes of the present appeal, it matters not which view ultimately prevails and that only wholly exceptionally, could the distinction affect the outcome of a particular case. - 42.
 The Athlete has failed to provide any cogent explanation of how the Boldenone came to be in her urine.
-Her theory (of contamination of a B12 Vitamin) is unsubstantiated by any evidence, be it from laboratory or literature; indeed, it is not even clear from her DCF that she was injected with any such vitamin.
-Her statement that "It cannot be excluded the probability that a potential crosscontamination may have occurred" inverts the requisite burden and standard of proof. - The Athlete's clean record, the fact that she might have had good reason not to resort to a 48. prohibited substance, the mere statement that she made every effort to check that she took only permissible medications, supplements and vitamins, cannot displace the conclusion, based on the impregnable laboratory results, that hers is neither a case of "non-significant fault", nor a case where mitigating circumstances could apply under the applicable rules.
-In the Panel's experience, praying in aid such factors is a common, but ineffective, forensic strategy. - Even were that conclusion not irresistible, the Appellant does not come within measurable 49. distance of establishing a light degree of, let alone an absence of any, fault without far more detailed evidence than her mere say-so of what she did to avoid breach of the anti-doping rules. - The plea of substantial assistance, even if properly brought before CAS, would fail on the facts.
-The evidence relied on involving a coach of another team (which for obvious reasons CAS will not describe) is uncorroborated hearsay. - Finally, the adverse consequences suffered and to be suffered by the Athlete if the Appeal is 51. not allowed is a plea for clemency not permissible within the IWF ADP and hence is unavailing.
+Her theory (of contamination of a B12 Vitamin) is unsubstantiated by any evidence, be it from laboratory or literature; indeed it is not even clear from her DCF that she was injected with any such vitamin.
+The claim in the Appeal Brief "It cannot be excluded the probability that a potential cross-contamination may have occurred" inverts the requisite burden and standard of proof for exculpation. - The Athlete's clean record, the fact that she might have had good reason not to resort to use of a prohibited substance, the mere statement that she made every effort to check that she took only permissible medications, supplements and vitamins, cannot displace the conclusion, based on the impregnable laboratory results, that hers is neither a case of "no-significant fault", nor a case where mitigating circumstances could apply under the applicable rules.
+In the Panel's experience, praying in aid such factors is a common, but ineffective, forensic strategy in doping cases. - Even were that conclusion not irresistible, the Appellant does not come within measurable distance of establishing a light degree of, let alone an absence of, any fault without far more detailed evidence than her mere say-so as to what she did to avoid breach of the anti-doping rules.

+- 45. The plea of substantial assistance, even if properly brought before CAS, would fail on the facts.
+The evidence relied on involving a coach of another team (which for obvious reasons CAS will not describe) is uncorroborated hearsay. - Finally, the adverse consequences suffered and to be suffered by the Athlete if the appeal is not 46. allowed is a plea for clemency outwith the IWF ADP (or hence unavailing).
 The proportionality of the sanction is well vouched for (see discussion in CAS 2016/A/4534 at paragraphs 50-54, which is fully shared by this Panel).